On higher scissors congruence: Introduction

 The tangent bundle $TX$ of the geometry $X$ passes to a vector bundle on $\PT(X) \setminus \{*\}$, which is enough to define a reduced Thom spectrum

+Intuitively, this is a formal de-suspension of the based space $\PT(X)$, where the suspensions are twisted according to the vector bundle $TX$.
 The isometry group $G$ (as a discrete group) acts on this in a natural way, and the homotopy orbits are again a reduced Thom spectrum, which we denote $\PT(X)_{hG}^{-TX}$.
-The main theorem is then stated as follows.
+Our main theorem can then be stated as follows.